briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 - creating an ad-hoc app environment called `alpha` that uses resources from `dev`
 - destroying an ad-hoc app environment called `alpha` that uses resources from `dev`

+I currently don't have tests for all of these libraries, but for now the most effective way of testing that things are working correctly is to use the `c/m/c`s to create environments and smoke check the environments to make sure everything works correctly.

 ### ad-hoc vs prod

-- the last article I wrote was about ad hoc environments.
+- [the last article I wrote was about ad hoc environments](https://briancaffey.github.io/2022/03/27/ad-hoc-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions).
 Also known as "on-demand" environments or "preview" environments.
-- the motivation for ad-hoc environments is speed and cost
+- the motivation for using ad-hoc environments is speed and cost (you can stand up an environment in less time and you share the costs of the base environment, including VPC, ALB, RDS)
 - you can completely ignore "ad-hoc" environments and use the "prod" infrastructure for any number of environments (such as dev, QA, RC, stage and prod)
 - prod can be used for prod and any number of pre-prod environments
 - multiple environments built with "prod" infrastructure can be configured with a "knobs and dials" (e.g., how big are app and DB instances, how many tasks to run in a service, etc.)